AlpineMapsOrg/documentation/Labels/markdown/meta/Combined document.baked.md

 ## Vector Tile Types
 Currently 4 different types of POIs are being provided to the end user: mountain peaks, cities, mountain cottages and webcams.
 As of the moment of this writing the tile server contains 15.702 peaks, 21.614 cities, 1.687 webcams, 418 cottages.
-All POIs are located within (or near) Austria and were preprocessed from the [OpenStreetMap](https://www.openstreetmap.org) dataset (with a partial exception for the webcam data (see [[#Webcam]] for more details about this exception)).
+All POIs are located within (or near) Austria and were preprocessed from the [OpenStreetMap](https://www.openstreetmap.org) dataset (with a partial exception for the webcam data (see Webcam type for more details about this exception)).
 ### General Attributes
 All the different types contain general attributes that are shared among them.
 The shared attributes are the OSM identifier, a name, longitude, latitude, importance and importance metric.
 While the former attributes are self-explanatory let us explain the importance metric and the importance attributes with a bit more detail.